 IUI Emotional Support

-IUI might be "less invasive" medically, but emotionally?
+IUI may be considered "less invasive" medically, but emotionally?
+It can still be really hard.
 It's still a fertility treatment, and it still takes a toll.

 IUI Is Still a Fertility Treatment